-Copyright 2009, SBGf - Sociedade Brasileira de Geofísica
+Copyright 2011, SBGf - Sociedade Brasileira de Geofísica

-This paper was prepared for presentation at the 11th International Congress of The Brazilian Geophysical Society held in Salvador, Brazil, 24-28 August 2009.
+This paper was prepared for presentation during the 12th International Congress of the Brazilian Geophysical Society held in Rio de Janeiro, Brazil, August 15-18, 2011.

-Contents of this paper were reviewed by the Technical Committee of the 11th International Congress of the Brazilian Geophysical Society and do not necessarily represent any position of the SBGf, its officers or members.
-Electronic reproduction, or storage of any part of this paper for commercial purposes without the written consent of the Brazilian Geophysical Society is prohibited.
+Contents of this paper were reviewed by the Technical Committee of the 12th International Congress of the Brazilian Geophysical Society and do not necessarily represent any position of the SBGf, its officers or members.
+Electronic reproduction or storage of any part of this paper for commercial purposes without the written consent of the Brazilian Geophysical Society is prohibited.